lizschley/basic_site/README.md

 [Inquiries and Observation](https://schley.tech)

 Its eventual purpose will help people solve their technical issues and to share information.
-Currently, it is a vehicle to share an in-depth profile of my technical expertise.
+Currently, it shows a more flexible resume.